As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-Best For: Shift workers needing full darkness
+Best For: Shift workers who need precise light control

 Check Latest Price on Amazon